Veams/documentation/methodology/javascript/modules/methodology__jsModules.md

 1. Initialization
 1. Module option handling

-Reminder: Module initialization is... **(insert what module initialization means in plain english)**.
+Reminder: Module initialization is how you connect components to modules.
 Options are a module's settings (e.g. animaton length, visibility).
-Modules have default options.
-Default options can be overwritten via the components JSON data file.
+Modules often have default options.
+A module's default options can be overwritten via the component's JSON file.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})